iamdtang/skaterdav85.github.io/teaching/2019/itp405-final-project.md

 * At least 2 POST routes
 * Data validation with Laravel's Validator
 * Error messages as flash data for when form submissions fail validation
-* Form submissions that fail validation should repopulate the form with the user's invalid input
+* Form submissions that fail validation should repopulate the form with the user's input
 * Authentication
 * Use of Blade templating and Blade layouts
 * The title tag for each page should be unique